-No, I am not on a kale bashing trip!
-It is of course very nutritious.
-Rather, the point I am trying to make, is that we must make sure that the great variety of nutritious foods of the planet earth must make it to our table.
-Because, that’s when we enjoy the benefits of a wholesome diet.
+Kale is of course very nutritious.
+The point I am trying to make, is that we must be sure to include the great variety of nutritious foods of planet earth into our meals.
+Because, that's when we enjoy the benefits of a wholesome diet.

 ★ DID YOU MAKE THIS RECIPE?
 PLEASE COMMENT AND GIVE IT A STAR RATING BELOW!

 - 1 cup onions yellow, chopped

 - 1 tablespoon ginger grated